-- 9.10 Whilst a planning application is determined primarily against the Development Plan and National policies, material consideration is also given to: - i) Representations of objections and support - ii) Advice from external specialists such as Natural England or Historic England - iii) Government guidance - iv) Comments from town and parish council - v) Any other material consideration - 9.11 The planning case officer assesses of the application will be based on the above and their judgement on the impact the proposed development will have.
-The publicity requirements mean that we will not receive all the relevant views until about a month after the council register the application and this will be longer in some cases. - 9.12 The council will determine planning applications on the information submitted.
+Development Plan and National policies, material consideration is also given to:

+ii) Advice from external specialists such as Natural England or Historic England

+- iii) Government guidance - iv) Comments from town and parish councils - v) Any other material consideration - 6.13 The planning case officer assessment of the application will be based on the above and their judgement on the impact the proposed development will have.
+The publicity requirements mean that we will not receive all the relevant views until about a month after the council register the application and this will be longer in some cases. - 6.14 The council will determine planning applications on the information submitted.
 There may however be some circumstances whereby, at the discretion of the council, amendments can be accepted prior to a determination to resolve outstanding issues.
 In these instances, the case officer will provide the necessary time in order to provide the applicant with an opportunity to amend the application depending on the degree of change.
-Under no circumstances should applicants amend an application following a consultation response they have read online. - 9.13 Where the Council receives significant amendments to a current planning application, that it can accept, it will re-publicise the application making it clear that amendments to the application have been proposed. - 9.14 Following a review and analysis of all the information and submissions to a development proposal, a report is prepared on the acceptability of the development.
-The decision on whether to grant planning permission is made either under delegated powers by the Chief Planning Officer, which will be the case for majority of applications, or by the Planning Committee.
-In cases where applications are to be considered by the Planning Committee, those who have already made written comments on the application can request to address the Committee at the relevant meeting. - 9.15 Once the decision is issued on planning applications the decision notice, plans and officer report are available to view online, but letters of representation will be removed one year after decision date. - 9.16 The Town and Country Planning (General Permitted Development) (Amendment) (England) Order 2015 introduced a prior approval arrangement for certain single storey extensions to dwelling houses with a statutory requirement being placed on the Council to serve notice on any owner or occupiers of adjoining properties and give them a minimum of 21 days to object.
-These prior approval notifications introduce a new procedure differing from that for planning applications.
+Under no circumstances should applicants amend an application following a consultation response they have read online. - 6.15 Where the council receives significant amendments to a current planning application, that it can accept, it will re-publicise the application making it clear that amendments to the application have been proposed.